Most farm land is used for growing rice.

 In Indonesia food is hot and spicy.

-In Indonesia food is often sold on the street.
+In Indonesia food is often sold in street stalls.

 Rice is a part of most meals.